daghlani/links/README.md

        .
        .
    ```
-    As you can see, you can add `color_tag` for every group of yourself to chang them color of columns in page. if
+    As you can see, you can add `color_tag` for every group of yourself to chang the background color of columns in page. if
     you don't set anything for that, default color will be take. (`#111`).

     also to change text color of any group of links, you can set the `text_color` variable as a color that you want. if